mean-develpr/TennisGame/README.md

   1. [The Server](https://github.com/mean-develpr/TennisGame/blob/master/TennisGameServer/README.md): implemented with Grails.

-Follow instructions in specific sections to start the server & client.
+Follow instructions in each section to start the server & client.

-Please, contact me if you find anything broken meandevelopr@gmail.com